ttkorhonen/e3pages/docs/kb/training/workbook/8_building_modules.md

 An IOC is built up from one or more modules, based on the requirements of that IOC.
 A module is not a functional IOC application on its own.

-Modules within e3 are essentially the core component that enables building of an IOC, and consist of e.g. source code for specific communication protocols.
+Modules within e3 are essentially the core component that enables building of an IOC and consist of, for example, source code for specific communication protocols.
 Modules will often be collected from the EPICS community (and sometimes modified), but are also developed in-house.